hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't use an [Icon Tile](/assets/components/icon-tile) in place of an icon within a table cell.
+Don’t use an [Icon Tile](/assets/components/icon-tile) in place of an icon within a table cell.

 ![Icon Tile within a table cell](/assets/components/table/icon-tile-product-branding.png) !!!